digitallysavvy/golang-image-organizer/README.md

 ## 📄 License

-Open source project.
+[MIT License](./LICENSE) - Open source project.
 Feel free to use, modify, and distribute.

 ---